britzl/defold-richtext/README.md

 * `fonts` (table) - Table with fonts, keyed on font name.
 See separate section below.
 If no `fonts` table is provided the font used will be the one passed to `richtext.create()`.
 * `layers` (table) - Table with font, texture and spine scene mappings to layer names.
 See separate section below.
 * `color` (vector4) - The default color of text.
 Will be white if not specified.
+* `shadow` (vector4) - The default shadow color of text.
+Will be transparent if not specified.
+* `outline` (vector4) - The default outline color of text.
+Will be transparent if not specified.
 * `align` (hash) - One of `richtext.ALIGN_LEFT`, `richtext.ALIGN_CENTER` and `richtext.ALIGN_RIGHT`.
 Defaults to `richtext.ALIGN_LEFT`.
 Defines how the words of a line of text are positioned in relation the provided `position`.
 * `line_spacing` (number) - Value to multiply line height with.
 Set to a value lower than 1.0 to reduce space between lines and a value higher than 1.0 to increase space between lines.
 Defaults to 1.0.
 * `image_pixel_grid_snap` (boolean) - Set to true to position image on full pixels (positions rounded to nearest integer) to avoid effects of anti-aliasing.
 Defaults to false.